 Defender Admin’s main contribution to security is then related to usability.
 First, it automates the process of crafting the transaction for a proposal to avoid manual errors.
 Second, it provides a clear interface for reviewing a proposal without having to manually decode the proposal hex data.

-We are working on providing better contextual information on the contract you are working with when creating a proposal.
-We are also working on public views for contracts, so you can optionally share with your community what change proposals are coming; first class support for access control in contracts; and governance.
+We are working on a number of enhancements to let you better navigate and organize your contracts; public views for contracts, so you can optionally share with your community what change proposals are coming; first class support for access control in contracts; and governance.
 Stay tuned, and let us know if you have any requests!